 ✅ Pro – The diamond formation is another excellent choice if the overall team is going to be comprised of several smaller teams working in unison, or if it is made up of a mix of experienced and less experienced members.

-By stationing assistant team leaders or more experienced members at any point along with less experienced members, overall formation control and cohesion is easily maintained while remaining flexible.
+By stationing assistant team leaders or more experienced members at any point along with less experienced members, overall formation control and cohesion are easily maintained while remaining flexible.

 ✅ Pro – Rapid redeployment and direction changes are easily accomplished with the diamond formation as the overall team leader needs only to move himself to another point of the diamond, instead of the entire formation moving around the team leader to accomplish reorientation.